LeongChongGui/HelixHomies/README.md

-# Predicting m6A probabilities on cancer cell lines
+# Predicting m6A modification probabilities

-This README teaches users how to predict m6A probabilities on cancer cell lines using the pre-trained Random Forest model and one-hot encoder provided.
+This README teaches users how to predict m6A modification probabilities on a dataset using the pre-trained Random Forest model and one-hot encoder provided.
+The dataset should be a JSON file (possibly zipped) containing the following information: transcript id, position, sequence, and reads.

 Follow the steps in order.

 ---

-## 1. Machine specification (Ubuntu)
+## 1. Machine specification (Ubuntu 22.04)

 Ensure your Ubuntu machine is set to the following specs: